I Want To...

 The Inpatient Service

 The inpatient service team is responsible for providing primary and consultative care for children with neurological and neurosurgical problems through the Johns Hopkins Children's Center which is divided into age-appropriate wards.
-The inpatient team is composed of a pediatric neurology attending physician, 1-2 pediatric neurology senior residents and at least one junior resident from pediatric neurology, adult neurology or the Kennedy Krieger Institute (NDD fellow).
+The inpatient team is composed of a pediatric neurology attending physician, 1-2 pediatric neurology senior residents and at least 2-3 junior residents from pediatric neurology, adult neurology, pediatrics, and the Kennedy Krieger Institute (NDD fellow).
 Often there are 1-2 Johns Hopkins or visiting medical students as well.
 There are approximately 600 clinical neuroscience admissions to the Johns Hopkins inpatient service per year.
 An additional 5 to 10 pediatric patients are followed in consultation each day.
 Children admitted for epilepsy surgery are also closely followed.
 Inpatient admissions are managed by the Pediatric Neurology team during the day but overnight inpatient coverage is provided by the Pediatrics team.
-A Pediatrics resident is a member of the Neurology team during the day, as well.
+There is no overnight in-house call on the Pediatric Neurology service.
+The senior/chief resident takes home call when on service.

 The Outpatient Service

-We provide strong outpatient experience in child neurology, as the national trend in training programs is to increase this experience to match the growing outpatient treatments of the majority of patients.
+We provide a strong outpatient experience in child neurology, as the national trend in training programs is to increase this experience to match the growing outpatient treatments of the majority of patients.
 The pediatric neurology outpatient clinics at Johns Hopkins include those for general child neurology problems and specialty clinics in epilepsy, migraine, movement disorders, stroke, neurofibromatosis, and neuromuscular diseases.
-Clinics at Kennedy Krieger Institute also include autism, developmental disabilities, rehabilitation, and neurogenetics.
+Our residents also have ample time to rotate through clinics at Kennedy Krieger Institute including those with focus on autism, developmental disabilities, rehabilitation, and neurogenetics among others.

-In each clinic, the resident is assigned to an attending for whom a panel of patient has been scheduled.
+In each clinic, the resident is assigned to an attending for whom a panel of patients has been scheduled.
 A mixture of new and follow-up patients are interviewed, examined, and discussed with the attending.
 All pediatric neurology residents have a weekly continuity clinic, staffed by a faculty member, which they attend year-round for all three years of the residency.
+Each resident has appropriate and escalating independence with his/her continuity patients.

 During the three-year program, approximately one year is spent in clinical pediatric neurology, one year in adult neurology and one year in electives.
 Time spent in each of these areas is distributed over the duration of the training program in order to provide a continuum of exposure to clinical neurological problems.
 Adult neurology training is divided equally between consultative and ward services as per ACGME requirements, with very strong outpatient adult neurology clinic rotations.
 Elective time may be spent either learning clinical subspecialties or developing a more in-depth knowledge of a clinical or research area.
 Away electives are allowed with residency director approval.